burke/xml-object/README.markdown

-  XML Struct attempts to make accessing small, well-formed XML structures convenient, by using dot notation (`foo.bar`) to represent both attributes and child elements whenever possible, as well as by converting string values onto native objects (`Fixnum`, `Float`, etc).
+  XML Struct attempts to make accessing small, well-formed XML structures convenient, by using dot notation (`foo.bar`) to represent both attributes and child elements whenever possible.

   XML parsing libraries (in general) have interfaces that are useful when one is using XML for its intended purpose, but cumbersome when one always sends the same XML structure, and always process all of it in the same way.
-This one is a bit different.
+This one aims to be a bit different.

 ## Example usage